JayLovesProgramming/jays-spawn-anim/example.md

 This is just an example of how I edited my qb-spawn

-Use this to make yours work flawlessy
+Use it to edit yours to make yours work

 ```local QBCore = exports['qb-core']:GetCoreObject()
 local camZPlus1 = 1500